cmu-llms-class/cmu-llm-class-website-2023/homework2.md

 # Submission

-For homework 2, we will be using **Gradescope**: [https://www.gradescope.com/courses/638504](https://www.gradescope.com/courses/638504)
+For homework 2, we will be using **Gradescope**.
+Please use the link from the Canvas coursepage.
 Two assignments have been created on Gradescope: `Homework 2 - PDF` and `Homework 2 - Code and Checkpoints`.

 `Homework 2 - PDF` will be manually graded by the instructors.